 When composing a shot, the easiest thing to do is typically to move the focus point to the desired area of the viewfinder (where the subject is placed), acquire focus and then take a picture.
 But therein lies a typical problem – the focus point is often too small to cover the area of interest or it might not be where you want it.
 Take another look at the above viewfinder – you are forced to place your subject where the pre-defined 11 focus points are.

 But what if you wanted more flexibility and if you wanted to move your subject freely anywhere in the frame?
-Sure, higher-end cameras have a lot more focus points to work with in situations like this, but they rarely cover the entire frame, because of the limits of the camera’s phase-detection system.
-Sometimes having too many focus points might slow you down as well when recomposing your shots, since you have to move the focus points so much.
+Sure, higher-end cameras have a lot more focus points to work with in situations like this, but they rarely cover the entire frame, and even when they do, moving them might slow you down as well when recomposing your shots.

-In addition to this, the center focus point is always the most accurate in all DSLRs, as I pointed out in my article on taking sharp photos.
+In addition to this, if you’re shooting a DSLR, then the center focus point is always the most accurate, as I pointed out in my article on taking sharp photos.
 This means that when light conditions are poor, your only choice to get acceptably sharp images might be to use the center focus point.
 If you have done some low-light photography, you will relate to this, as I am sure you can remember how the lens goes back and forth “hunting” for focus when using corner focus points.
 Here is an image, which was shot in an extremely dark environment:

 The subject is tack sharp.
 I had to manually pre-focus on my subject with the center focus point with the help of the camera’s AF assist beam (no other focus point could get accurate focus), then I fired a flash behind the subject with a blue gel to get the above effect.